 All MSTP students are encouraged and guided to submit individual fellowship applications to support their research.
 While not necessary for the funding support, this activity provides outstanding training in successful grant writing and is an excellent addition to their CVs.
 Our students have successfully competed for national awards from agencies such as the NIH, American Heart Association, and Muscular Dystrophy Association.

 Each September every MSTP student in Graduate School has a meeting with MSTP Director and their Advisor.
 The student presents a report that includes progress in research over the past year and plans for the coming year.
 This is an opportunity for Program Director to provide guidance to student and Mentor and to ensure that important milestones are being met.

 A one-day retreat for MSTP students and faculty is held at the beginning of August, prior to the School of Medicine's orientation for first year medical students.
 This day-long off-site retreat includes transition workshops for students moving on to a new phase of training, student research presentations, and a keynote address.
 Alumni are invited to attend and urged to interact with students on challenging subjects such as career development, balancing a family with a demanding research career and coping with unexpected circumstances.
 In-coming students have the early opportunity to interact with colleagues in this relaxed venue.
-Attendance is mandatory for all students; our next retreat will be held on August 9, 2017 at the Padonia Park Conference Center in Cockeysville, Maryland.
+Attendance is mandatory for all students; our next retreat will be held on August 6, 2018 at the Admiral Fell Inn in Baltimore, Maryland.

 Molecules to Medicine Course